Episode 24 – Airbus

 Those on the bus hardly knew whether to cheer or cry.
 In the end there was a mixture of both.
 Incredibly, no one was hurt — not even so much as a bump or a scratch.

-Before long the alarm was raised and the local rescue services and several others of the valley’s inhabitants were on the scene.
-The students were ferried to the care and safety of their schools where anxious parents had started to arrive.
-News, especially bad news always travelled fast in this small close knit community.
+Before long, the alarm was raised, and local rescue services — along with several other valley inhabitants — were on the scene.
+The students were ferried to the safety of their schools, where anxious parents had already begun to arrive.
+News — especially bad news — always travelled fast in this small, close-knit community.

-Gazza turned up with his flatbed tow truck to haul the bus out of the gully and then back to his workshop where it could be given a full inspection – however as amazing as it seemed except for the broken brake hose, there appeared to be no other damage to the bus whatsoever.
+Gazza turned up with his flatbed tow truck to haul the bus out of the gully and back to his workshop, where it could be given a full inspection.
+However, as amazing as it seemed, apart from the broken brake hose there appeared to be no other damage to the bus whatsoever.

-Naturally everyone involved had a slightly different version of what had happened, with some stories becoming wilder and more fanciful as time went on.
-What no one could explain with any certainty, was how on earth the bus and it occupants could have possibly survived driving off the edge of that mountain road and end up in the gully below, with not so much as a scratch or a dent to body or to bus.
+Naturally, everyone involved had a slightly different version of what had happened, with some stories becoming wilder and more fanciful as time went on.
+What no one could explain with any certainty was how on earth the bus and its occupants could possibly have survived driving off the edge of that mountain road and ending up in the gully below, without so much as a scratch to body or bus.

-For Jaak and Tag however, when they discussed the matter between themselves privately they were pretty much in agreement.
+For Jaak and Tag, however, when they discussed the matter privately, they were in agreement.

 Jaak: So you definitely felt your stone get light when the bus drove off the road?